Shanttanu07/WIDS/README.md

 - **Enhanced Interpretability:** Improve data interpretability for complex scenarios.

 ### 2. Retrieval Augmented Genration
-- **Dataset** Here is the link to the dataset (https://www.kaggle.com/datasets/a2015003713/militaryaircraftdetectiondataset/data) of Fighter planes which are required to Fine Tune the LLM to recognise and automated classification for Threat Response.
+- **Dataset:** Here is the link to the dataset (https://www.kaggle.com/datasets/a2015003713/militaryaircraftdetectiondataset/data) of Fighter planes which are required to Fine Tune the LLM to recognise and automated classification for Threat Response.
-- **Cloud Serice** Use any of the cloud service like- AWS, Google, Zilliz where you can extract the personalised data and augment the pre-trained LLM with a retrieval module to extract pertinent information from a vast dataset.
+- **Cloud Service:** Use any of the cloud service like- AWS, Google, Zilliz where you can extract the personalised data and augment the pre-trained LLM with a retrieval module to extract pertinent information from a vast dataset.
-- **Extra Features** You could also fine tune the LLAVA with more features like- Pre Sensing the Bomb in near proximity, detection of various militiary bases and weak points in the base.
+- **Extra Features:** You could also fine tune the LLAVA with more features like- Pre Sensing the Bomb in near proximity, detection of various militiary bases and weak points in the base.

 ### 2. Machine Learning for Threat Recognition